Practice theory

 Practice theory (or praxeology, theory of social practices) is a body of social theory within anthropology and sociology that explains society and culture as the result of structure and individual agency.
-Practice theory emerged in the late 20th century and was first outlined in the work of the French sociologist, Pierre Bourdieu.
+Practice theory emerged in the late 20th century and was first outlined in the work of the French sociologist Pierre Bourdieu.

-Practice theory developed in reaction to the Structuralist school of thought, developed by social scientists such Claude Lévi-Strauss who saw human behavior and organization systems as products of innate universal structures that reflect the mental structures of humans.
+Practice theory developed in reaction to the Structuralist school of thought, developed by social scientists including Claude Lévi-Strauss, who saw human behavior and organization systems as products of innate universal structures that reflect the mental structures of humans.
 Structuralist theory asserted that these structures governed all human societies.

 Practice theory is also built on the concept of agency.
 For practice theorists, the individual agent is an active participant in the formation and reproduction of their social world.

 History

-In 1972, French theorist and sociologist, Pierre Bourdieu, published Outline of a Theory of Practice.
-Bourdieu's theory of practice emerged from his ethnographic field work in French occupied Algeria among the Kabyle at the outbreak of the Algerian War of Independence.
-The original goal of his work in Algeria was to understand the Algerian culture and its internal laws in the effort to understand the conflict.
-His aim was to find the underlying rules and laws in Kabyle society.
-Bourdieu later rejected the idea that culture and social life can be reduced to the acting out of rules and the primacy of social structures over the individual.
-Instead, Bourdieu argues, culture and society are more fully understood as the product of dynamic interactions between social actors and structure.
-Anthony Giddens and Michel de Certeau, who also wrote on practice theory in the late 1970's and 1980's, laid the foundation for the body of theory along with Bourdieu.
+In 1972, French sociologist Pierre Bourdieu published Esquisse d'une théorie de la pratique (published in English as Outline of a Theory of Practice in 1977), which emerged from his ethnographic field work in French-occupied Algeria among the Kabyle at the outbreak of the Algerian War of Independence.
+The original goal of this work was to understand Algerian culture and its internal rules and laws in an effort to understand the conflict.
+Bourdieu later rejected the idea that culture and social life can be reduced to the acting-out of rules and the primacy of social structures over the individual.
+Instead, Bourdieu argues, culture and society are better understood as the product of dynamic interactions between social actors and structure.
+Anthony Giddens and Michel de Certeau were also foundational to the theory in the late 1970s and 1980s.

 Premise

+Practices are conceptualized as "what people do," or an individual's performance carried out in everyday life.
 Bourdieu's theory of practice sets up a relationship between structure and the habitus and practice of the individual agent, dealing with the "relationship between the objective structures and the cognitive and motivating structures which they produce and which tend to reproduce them".
 What is perceived and experienced as culture is the result of dynamic interaction of internal and external structures, individual performance (practice), and strategy (strategy is based on existing structures, but it exists from the actions of individuals seeking to pursue their own interests).
-According to practice theory, social actors are not just shaped by their social world, they in turn shape it as well.
-Since Bourdieu, sociologists, anthropologists, and feminist scholars, among others, have expanded on practice theory.
-The main ideas of practice theory are summarized below:
+Bourdieu describes structure as the "products of historical practices and are constantly reproduced and transformed by historical practices whose productive principle is itself the product of the structures which it consequently tends to reproduce."
+According to practice theory, social actors are not just shaped by their social world, they shape it as well.
+Since Bourdieu's formulation, practice theory has been expanded by sociologists, anthropologists, international relation scholars, and feminist scholars, among others.